skip navigation

 Little commercial or industrial activity exists in the surrounding area.
 A small landfill is located northeast of the SEZ, as are transmission lines and towers.
 Agricultural areas lie to the east and to the south.

-Photo of the proposed De Tilla Gulch SEZ
+Photo of the De Tilla Gulch SEZ

 Technical Suitability